abe-winter/automigrate/README.md

     - todo: find a way to automatically detect & recover from rebases
     - todo: provide an `--opaque` argument that doesn't try to create granular changes for each commit in the history
 * [ ] include `from_sha` in `automigrate_meta` table for audit trail
+* [ ] I think you have to explicitly name your indexes (don't rely on the auto-generated DB ones)

 ## Comparison vs other tools